Timeout

 5. Event Listeners

-Timeouts can be used to cancel executions that take too long to complete.
+Timeouts can be used to cancel executions that take too long to complete or limit load on systems.

 Usage